-The ideal daily budget depends on the type of job you are offering, the location of the job and how quickly you need to fill the position.
+The ideal budget depends on the type of job you are offering, the location of the job and how quickly you need to fill the position.

 An apply estimator tool on the budget page will give you an idea of how many applications to expect from your planned budget, based on the performance of similar jobs in your area.
 If you need more quality candidates, try adjusting your budget upward in small increments.